Veams/cli/docs/scaffold.md

 An important file is the `veams-cli.json`.

-This file contains the whole Veams configuration for your project and can be modified to your needs.
+This file contains the whole `VEAMS` configuration for your project and can be modified to your needs.

 1. You can reference to custom or predefined blueprints.
 1. You can modify your entry files which gets updated when you generate or install a component.